stakater/actions-docs/content/index.md

 # Stakater Actions

-Stakater engineer the
+Stakater Actions is a consultancy offer, where Stakater will help you create, support, and maintain CI/CD technologies.

-- GitLab managed
+Stakater helps you move away from manual work of deploying resources, so called ClickOps, to an automated way with focus is on quality and security.

-help you move away from clickops
+Stakater will help you with all kinds of CI/CD technologies:

-We create, support, and maintain all kinds of CI/CD technologies:
+- Managed GitLab
 - GitLab CI/CD
 - GitHub Actions
 - Tekton